sueka/sueka.me/src/note/Shellscript Better Practices.md

       Variable assignments shall be performed as follows:

       - If no command name results, variable assignments shall affect the current execution environment.
-      - If the command name is not a special built-in utility or function, the variable assignments shall be exported for the execution environment of the command and shall not affect the current execution environment except as a side-effect of the expansions performed in step 4.
+      - ==If the command name is not a special built-in utility or function, the variable assignments shall be exported for the execution environment of the command and shall not affect the current execution environment== except as a side-effect of the expansions performed in step 4.
 In this case it is unspecified:
         - Whether or not the assignments are visible for subsequent expansions in step 4
         - Whether variable assignments made as side-effects of these expansions are visible for subsequent expansions in step 4, or in the current shell execution environment, or both
       - If the command name is a standard utility implemented as a function (see XBD [Utility](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap04.html#tag_04_22)), the effect of variable assignments shall be as if the utility was not implemented as a function.
-      - If the command name is a special built-in utility, variable assignments shall affect the current execution environment.
+      - ==If the command name is a special built-in utility, variable assignments shall affect the current execution environment==.
 Unless the <i>set</i> <b>-a</b> option is on (see [set](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_25)), it is unspecified:
         - Whether or not the variables gain the export attribute during the execution of the special built-in utility
         - Whether or not export attributes gained as a result of the variable assignments persist after the completion of the special built-in utility
       - If the command name is a function that is not a standard utility implemented as a function, variable assignments shall affect the current execution environment during the execution of the function.
 It is unspecified: